Liberty’s voice was quiet, but rising with anger. “Sabotaged it how?”

 Her legs gave out and Xan caught her, easing her down to the road.
 “What is this?
 I don’t even…” she murmured.

-“You’ve been living with an imposter.
+“You’ve been living with an impostor.
 For over a year, Mom.
 It wasn’t Dad.”

 The onlookers rubbernecked, and word spread about the slaying of the false-man.